patbarry29/clpc-cbm-model/README.md

 **Install all dependencies.**
 - `pip install -r requirements.txt`

+**Build project (from root):**
+- `pip install -e .`

 # Experiment Reproduction

 ## Model Performance
 To get the performance of the model for Top-1 classification, run [notebook/phase_2.ipynb](notebook/phase_2.ipynb), using index 0, 1, or 2 at the top of the notebook to choose the dataset.
 ```python
 datasets = ['CUB', 'Derm7pt', 'RIVAL10']
 use_dataset = datasets[1]